2008 black & white Tennessee Walking Horse cross gelding

-King was seized from his owner by Pierce Co Animal Control after he was discovered living tied to tree and starving.
+King was seized from his owner by Pierce Co Animal Control after he was discovered tied to tree and starving.
 He was held in Animal Control custody for nearly 7 months while his owner petitioned the court for his return.
 Once ownership was signed over to the county, he was offered for adoption and quickly placed; however his new owners returned him, saying that he displayed aggressive behavior.
 PCAC turned to SAFE for help.
 Despite what we’d been told about him, we found him to be relatively docile and respectful when handled correctly.
-Nevertheless we will proceed with caution.
-King is a fine looking fellow who seems to be in good health and decent weight.
-This is a horse that we hope will benefit greatly from SAFE’s training program.
+Nevertheless we proceeded with caution.
+King was steady and well-behaved in our care, and we never saw signs of aggression.
+King was started under saddle by Joel Conner, and did very well in training.

 When King arrived at Safe Harbor, he was frightened of every noise and every person who approached him.
 Our efforts to gentle him and gain his trust are really showing and now you can hardly tell he is the same jumpy horse that came to us.
 Now when you approach his stall he is calm and inquisitive.
 He loves head rubs and has become relaxed in his stall and to work around.
 King has also gotten a lot better for the farrier and we have no problems grooming him or getting his blanket on and off.
 He had some time off during the move to our new property and for the most part “vacationed” well.
 His sensitivities to the flag showed up again during his recent clinic with Joel Conner but over all he was much more connected to his volunteer handler.
 After the clinic was finish King loaded easily into the trailer and went home with Joel to begin his training as a riding horse.
 All reports have been great.
 He traveled well, settled into his paddock and began work with Joel without an issues.